cortexlabs/cortex/docs/cluster/uninstall.md

 rm -rf ~/.cortex
 ```

-If you modified your bash profile, you may also wish to remove `source <(cortex completion)`.
+If you modified your bash profile, you may wish to remove `source <(cortex completion)`.

 ## Cleaning up AWS